 In order to link the table to the map features you need a unique “key” value that matches one record/row in the table with one map feature.
 The Square and Suffix together provide that.
 I created a new column/attribute for each Square on the map that contains the two values concatenated.
 When I made the table of the assessment many years ago I identified each Square with the square and suffix values already together.
 I need to link those two values together in the mapping work environment.

 I expected some pushback from the software in joining via these two values, like maybe it would choke because the length of the fields did not match or trailing blanks were not consistent.
-It seems like simple things are never simple and I have to have this big wrestling match with ArcMap to do the most basic stuff, but this time it just worked so I have time to write about it.
+It seems like simple things are never simple and I often have a wrestling match with ArcMap to do basic things, but this time it just worked so I have time to write about it.

 There are four values in the assessment that I can map for each Square: the numbers of brick, frame, and “other” buildings and the total value of assessments.
 Dot density is the “best practice” for symbolizing quantities by variably-sized polygons.
 Dots representing a number in the table are placed randomly within the associated polygon/Square.
 When you zoom out to the scale I will use, the randomness becomes visually irrelevant.